-We have used wide binaries containing an F, G, K, or early M dwarf primary with a M4.5-M9.5 companion to calibrate spectroscopic metallicity diagnostics for the coolest M dwarfs.
+We have used wide binaries containing an F, G, K, or early-M dwarf primary with a M4.5-M9.5 companion to calibrate spectroscopic metallicity diagnostics for the coolest M dwarfs.
 Although many calibrations already exist, based either on spectroscopy or absolute magnitude, none have been calibrated with the latest M-type dwarfs.
 We showed that these prior spectroscopic calibrations yield systematically inaccurate metallicities for the coolest M dwarfs (Figure 2).
-We derived a new calibration for late-M (M4.5-M9.5) dwarfs and found that the Na I doublet and Ca I triplet were the most effective metallicity indicators for late-M dwarfs.
-We found that our calibration (Equation 3) predicts metallicities accurate to $\simeq 0.07$ dex for -0.58 < [Fe/H] < +0.56.
+We derived a new calibration for late-M (M4.5-M9.5) dwarfs and found that the NaI doublet and CaI triplet were the most effective metallicity indicators for late-M dwarfs.
+We found that our calibration (Equation (3)) predicts metallicities accurate to $\simeq 0.07$ dex for -0.58 < [Fe/H] < +0.56.
 The error is comparable to that reported by M13 for the K5-M5 sample.
 By combining this work with that of M13, it is possible to measure metallicities of stars across the entire M dwarf sequence.

 For the F, G, and K dwarf primaries [Fe/H] is generally measured directly using the plethora of Fe lines present in their spectra.
 However, measuring metallicities of M dwarfs generally relies on Ca and Na.
 We would therefore expect to get a smaller scatter relating the strength of these features to $[\alpha/H]$, [M/H], and [Na/H].
-Unsurprisingly, this was seen in previous studies using similar features (e.g. Rojas-Ayala et al. 2012; Mann et al. 2013a).
+Unsurprisingly, this was seen in previous studies using similar features (e.g., Rojas-Ayala et al. 2012; Mann et al. 2013a).
 This also may be the source of the higher scatter between primary and companion metallicity seen at lower metallicity (M13).
 However, most of the literature sources we use only report [Fe/H].
 Although calibrations exist to determine [M/H] for early M dwarfs, these calibrations use almost identical lines to the [Fe/H] calibrations, which may complicate the result.
 Thus we would be left with only 18 stars, which is not enough for a meaningful investigation.
 Future analysis of this issue would require a more homogenous analysis of the primary stars.

 We performed a number of tests to assess the quality and applicability of the calibration.
-We verified that:
+We verified the following.

-- Despite the use of a large line list and many free parameters, the precision of the calibration cannot be due to chance $(P \ll 0.001)$. - The metallicities predicted by Equation 3 are free of significant trends as a function of spectral type, metallicity, or source of metallicity for the primary. - The calibration (and that of M13) is unaffected by unresolved binaries (triples) in the calibration sample. - Both this calibration and that of M13 yield consistent metallicities for each component of M+M wide binaries.
+- 1. Despite the use of a large line list and many free parameters, the precision of the calibration cannot be due to chance $(P \ll 0.001)$. - 2.
+The metallicities predicted by Equation (3) are free of significant trends as a function of spectral type, metallicity, or source of metallicity for the primary. - 3.
+The calibration (and that of M13) is unaffected by unresolved binaries (triples) in the calibration sample. - 4.
+Both this calibration and that of M13 yield consistent metallicities for each component of M+M wide binaries. - 5.
+The calibration from M13 and this work predict metallicities for M4-M5 dwarfs (where the calibration samples overlap) that are in agreement.